lonelyrower/SsalgTen/README.md

 ---

-**Note**: This project is currently in active development.
-The network diagnostic tools are in the implementation phase.
-Current version provides the complete UI framework and agent architecture foundation.
+**Note**: This project is **production-ready** with all core features implemented.
+The system includes complete network diagnostic tools, user management, real-time monitoring, and Docker deployment.
+Ready for immediate deployment and use.